natskiu/Nasa-Battery/README.md

 # Nasa-Battery

+## Summary

-This project aims to develop a simple machine learning model to predict the current state of a lithium ion battery, using voltage and temperature data from charging and discharging cycles.
-In particular, we aim to predict battery state of health (SOH), as measured by capacity in Ah, and battery remaining useful life (RUL), as measured by the number of charge/discharge cycles until the capacity reaches 70% of the initial value.
+This project aims to develop a traditional machine learning model to predict the current state of health (Soh) of a lithium ion battery, using voltage and temperature profiles from discharging cycles.
+In particular, we aim to predict the battery's remaining capacity in Ah given data from any cycle.

-We use pubically available battery data published by NASA: https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#battery.
+We use pubically available battery data published by NASA at https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#battery.
+The experimental data consists of groups of experiments performed on Li-ion batteries with a rated capacity of 2 Ah.
+In particular, batteries 5, 6, 7, and 18 were repeatedly charged and discharged at an ambient temperature of 24C, with a constant discharge current of 2A.
+The experiments on the remainder of the batteries used in the project were carried out at a temperature of 4C, using the same discharge current.

+## Raw data format